Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 ### Validator Rules

-A validator is an object that defines the validation rules to apply against an Open API specification's component.
+A validator is an object that defines the validation rules to apply against an OpenAPI specification's component.

 All validators must define a type property or the value will not be validated.
 The value can be a `string`, an `array of strings`, or a [processor function](#processor-function).
 Acceptable type string values are: